 You’re able to find corny kegs for sale at many online and offline vendors.
 If you do plan on shopping offline, then your best bet is to go to a keg retailer or a specialized home brewing store.

-If you decide to go to an online shop, I recommend somewhere such as Amazon where you can see reviews and much more on the specific keg.
+If you decide to go to an online shop, I recommend somewhere such as Amazon.
+You can see reviews and much more on the specific keg.

-If you’re an avid user of the Cornelius keg and would love to share your thoughts on them and if I have missed anything in this guide, then feel free to leave a comment below.
+If you’re an avid user of the Cornelius keg and would love to share your thoughts on them, then feel free to leave a comment below.